Seila Mosquera-Bruno, Commissioner

 Brandon L. McGee, Jr., Deputy Commissioner

-McGee has also been actively involved in the political arena for two decades.
-Most recently, he served as the Political Director for the second-term Governor of Connecticut, Ned Lamont.
-McGee is also known for his political and moral insight and charismatic approach to galvanizing his community.
+McGee has been actively involved in the political arena for two decades.
+Most recently, he served as Political Director for the second-term Governor of Connecticut, Ned Lamont.
+Previously, he served as a Connecticut State Representative for District 5 from 2013 to 2022.

 Understanding the power of relationships, being mentored by Dr. Marichal B. Monts and Dr. June Archer, he continues to pay it forward by offering young men of color opportunities to engage with other professional men of color through his initiative called the 50|50 Club.